chmartin/chmartin.github.io/_posts/2019-03-21-EPL-History-Diversity.md

 date: 2019-03-21
 ---

 In my last post, I did a cleaning and preliminary exploration of the player data from [FBref.com](https://fbref.com).
-After a few posts just cleaning and formatting the data, lets get started looking at some interesting trends. (_I know that I promised some Machine Learning this time, but I got side-tracked looking at the data this way, and it is very interesting._)
+After a few posts just cleaning and formatting the data, let's get started looking at some interesting trends. (_I know that I promised some Machine Learning this time, but I got side-tracked looking at the data this way, and it is very interesting._)

 ## Recruiting Pool